Computable function: Definition

 For example, one can formalize computable functions as μ-recursive functions, which are partial functions that take finite tuples of natural numbers and return a single natural number (just as above).
 They are the smallest class of partial functions that includes the constant, successor, and projection functions, and is closed under composition, primitive recursion, and the μ operator.

-Equivalently, computable functions can be formalized as functions which can be calculated by an idealized computing agent such as a Turing machine or a register machine.
-Formally speaking, a partial function $f:\mathbb N^k\rightarrow\mathbb N$ can be calculated if and only if there exists a computer program with the following properties:
+Equivalently, computable functions can be formalized as functions that can be calculated by an idealized computing agent such as a Turing machine or a register machine.
+Formally speaking, a partial function $f:\mathbb N^k\rightarrow\mathbb N$ can be calculated if there exists a computer program with the following properties: